MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     > [!TIP]
     > You can also use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.fat.sh#L3-L14) to build the framework for all applicable architectures or just build it from the Xcode switching Simulator and Device in the target selector.

-1. Now we have two Swift frameworks, one for each platform, and we need to combine them as a single package to be embedded into a Xamarin.iOS binding project later.
+1. There are two Swift frameworks, one for each platform, combine them as a single package to be embedded into a Xamarin.iOS binding project later.
 In order to create a fat framework which combines both architectures, you need to do the following steps.
 The framework package is just a folder so you can do all types of operations, such as adding, removing, and replacing files:

     - Navigate to the build output folder with **Release-iphoneos** and **Release-iphonesimulator** subfolders and copy one of the frameworks as an initial version of the final output (fat framework).